Here Are The 10 Best Places To Live In Mississippi…And Why

 7. Best Kept Secret: Snow Lake Shores

-It turns out this small town is just as beautiful as the name suggests.
-It was originally established as a private resort community with the promise of being a safe, family-friendly place for people to both vacation and live year round.
-It wasn’t until 1996 that Snow Lake Shores was incorporated as a town.
+is just as beautiful as the name suggests.
+It was originally established as a private resort community with the promise of being a safe, family-friendly place for people to both vacation and live year-round.
+It wasn’t even until 1996 that Snow Lake Shores was incorporated as a town.
 Today, the current population is only about 300; however, that number normally triples during the summer months as seasonal residents and vacationers come to the community – and with such amazing scenery, who could blame them?
 Not only is it where to live in Mississippi; it's also where to vacation.

 8. Best Place to Retire: Hattiesburg

 Home to the University of Southern Mississippi, "retirement community" isn’t normally the first thing that comes to mind when thinking of Hattiesburg.
-The city has topped numerous "best places to retire" lists and is a Certified Retirement Community, which means it has met rigorous standards for health care facilities, housing, cultural opportunities, and a welcoming committee.
-Affordability and a close proximity to numerous doctor’s offices also make Hattiesburg a great place for retirees.
+But the city has topped numerous "best places to retire" lists and is a Certified Retirement Community, which means it has met rigorous standards for healthcare facilities, housing, cultural opportunities, and a welcoming committee.
+Affordability and close proximity to numerous doctor’s offices also make Hattiesburg a great place for retirees.
 Whether you're old or young, the

 9. Best Seaside Town: Ocean Springs